MicrosoftDocs/VBA-Docs/api/Excel.Axis.TickLabelSpacing.md

 ## Example

-This example sets the number of categories between tick-mark labels on the category axis in Chart1.
+This example sets the number of categories between tick-mark labels on the category axis on Chart1.

 ```vb
 Charts("Chart1").Axes(xlCategory).TickLabelSpacing = 10